-In this article, I show you how to sand rough wood to a smooth surface with a swirl-free sanding technique.
-Also, I show you how to fix sanding mistakes the easy way
+In this article, I show you how to sand rough wood and the best sander for rough cut wood.
+Learn a swirl-free sanding technique to get a smooth surface and how to fix sanding mistakes the easy way

 40 grit Sandpaper